dalenguyen/firebase-wordpress-docs/docs/usecases/wordpress-cms.rst

-Use Cases for Integrate Firebase PRO
+WordPress CMS for Mobile Apps
 =============

 This part contains a list of use cases that can be achieved with the plugin: